tytydraco/yessleep/out/If_you_see_the_Clown_Kid_run.md

 I was exhausted, but I wanted to do my part.
 Prove that I was a dependable brother.

 My sister had just gone through a painful divorce, and was barely treading water.
 I figured, why the hell not?
-I’ll help.

 So, that afternoon, I went to the park with Venny.
 Settled on a bench.
 Watched her play.